IEEEICSG/IEEE_Taggant_System/README.md

 IEEE_Taggant_System
 ===================

-Taggant System developed by the Malware Working Group of ICSG (Industry Connections Security Group) under the umbrella of IEEE
+Taggant System was developed by the Malware Working Group of ICSG (Industry Connections Security Group) under the umbrella of IEEE

-Taggant System
+Taggant System:

 The Taggant System places a cryptographically secure marker in the packed and obfuscated files created by commercial software distribution packaging programs (packers).
 Legitimate packers are often abused by malware creators to create many, difficult-to-detect variants of their malware.
 The Taggant System markers identify the specific packer user's